Fact Sheet 16:

 4. Who Conducts Background Checks?

-5. Fair Credit Reporting Act and Background Checks
+5. Your Rights Under the Fair Credit Reporting Act (FCRA)

 7. Background Checks and Your Credit Report

 This guide explains the why and how of background checks.
-It also tells you what can be covered in a background report, your rights under the Fair Credit Reporting Act, and what you can do to prepare.
-For more information, go to the References section at the end of this guide.
+It also tells you what can be covered in a background report, your rights under the Fair Credit Reporting Act, and what you can do to prepare for a background check.

-Employers check potential and current workers for several reasons.
+Employers check both job applicants and existing employees for several reasons.
 The things an employer wants to know about you can vary with the kinds of jobs you might seek.
-Here are a few of the reasons for employment screening.
+These are a few of the reasons employers conduct background screening:

-- Terrorist acts of September 11, 2001, have resulted in heightened security and identity-verification strategies by employers.
-Potential job candidates and long-time employees alike are being examined with a new eye following September 11, 2001.
+- Terrorist acts have resulted in heightened security and identity-verification strategies by employers.

-- Corporate executives, officers, and directors now face a degree of scrutiny in both professional and private life unknown before the Enron debacle and other corporate scandals of 2002.
+- Corporate executives, officers, and directors face a degree of scrutiny in both professional and private life as a result of corporate scandals.

 - Federal and state laws require that background checks be conducted for certain jobs.
 For example, most states require criminal background checks for anyone who works with children, the elderly, or disabled.
-The federal National Child Protection Act authorizes state officials to access the FBI's National Crime Information Center (NCIC) database for some positions.
 Many state and federal government jobs require a background check, and depending on the kind of job, may require an extensive investigation for a security clearance.

 I don't have anything to hide.
 Why should I worry?